All Episodes

 And she has put down white men in favor of Latino women.

-So, yes, there's a golden opportunity.
+So yes, there's a golden opportunity.

-Take this, take this to the mat.
+Take this to the mat.

 Take it to the wall.

-The people need to know what Obama really believes in, and this is how it could happen.
+The people need to know what Obama really believes in.

 Now, will the Republicans do it?